 ON PRESERVING FAMILY HISTORY: As a book designer of privately published memoirs, family histories, and family photo albums, almost none of my clients is wealthy in the traditional sense.
-A quality that's common to all might be that they consider the preservation of family stories to be a priority (above, say, taking an extended vacation or remodeling a bathroom).
-Others may have felt the loss of not knowing their ancestors and have the need to record their own family memories and perspective on the world for their children and grandchildren.
+A quality that's common to all might be that they consider the preservation of family stories to be a priority (above, say, taking an extended vacation or doing home remodeling).
+Some may have felt the loss of not knowing their ancestors and have the need to record their family memories and perspective on the world for their children and grandchildren.
 How one chooses to invest their resources reflects their values; an inheritance bestowed can take many forms.

 ME, IN BRIEF: As a professional book designer with over 35 years of experience, I'm dedicated to producing beautiful, inventive, and intelligent work.
 I hold a Bachelor of Fine Arts degree from the School of Visual Arts in New York.
 My career has been in trade book publishing, working on staff at Henry Holt and Company and subsequently as a freelance designer through my studio for Random House, Penguin Putnam, St. Martin's Press, Andrews McMeel, and other publishers.
 My experience in book design is broad: I've worked on fiction, non-fiction (biography, current affairs, history, health & wellness, and humor), cookbooks, gift books, heavily-illustrated books, and children's books.
 My reputation is for being conscientious, detail-oriented, responsive, and reliable.